-So, therefore, s dot is A dot s plus B dot divided by 2 A 2 s plus A in the denominator and there is a negative sign as you can see.
-Here A and B have these expressions which we have seen so, if you differentiate these with respect to time.
-So, you will get A dot and B

-So, if you put back these expressions of A dot and B dot in the expression of s dot.
-So, you have 21 2 sin theta 2 s.
+So, therefore, s dot is A dot s plus B dot divided by 2 A, 2 s plus a in the denominator and there is a negative sign as you can see.
+Here A and B have these expressions which we have seen.
+So, if you differentiate these with respect to time so you will get A dot and B dot and you will notice that these expressions of A dot and B dot involve theta 2 dot.
+So, A dot and B dot are proportional to theta 2 dot.
+So, if you put back these expressions of e dot and B dot in the expression of s dot.
+So, you have 212 sine theta 2 s.
 We have theta 2 dot I want to pull out theta 2 dot.
-So, I will write it later minus 2 1 2 cosine theta 2 whole divided by and this whole thing is multiplied by theta 2 dot.
-So, you can simplify this expression further.
-So, we have related s dot and theta 2 dot in terms of s and theta 2.
+So, I will write it later minus 2 1 2 cosine theta 2.
+Whole divided by and this whole thing is multiplied by theta 2 dot.
+So, you can simplify this expression further so we have related s dot and theta 2 dot in terms of s and theta 2.

 This is our final relation you can of course, simplify this which we are going to do now.
 So, let me write this out formally.

-So, here I have the after simplification, you will obtain this relation between s dot and theta 2 dot.
-Again you see that the velocity relations are linear.
+So, here I have the after simplification you will obtain this relation between s dot and theta 2 dot again you see that the velocity relations are linear.

-We write this expression in a compact form as I have written on the right s dot is J times theta 2 dot where J is the scalar Jacobian and the expression of Jacobian you have is there here.
-So, this is the Jacobian.
-Now if you invert this relation; that means, express theta 2 dot in terms of s dot, we have the inverse Jacobian.
-So, these Jacobian inverse Jacobean are in terms of theta 2 s and the linked parameters.

-So, once again, we have this scalar Jacobian which we had also derived using the method of ICs.
+We write this expression in a compact form.
+As I have written on the right s dot is J times theta 2 dot, where J is the scalar Jacobian and the expression of Jacobian you have is there here so this is the Jacobian.
+Now if you invert this relation; that means, express theta 2 dot in terms of s dot we have the inverse Jacobian.
+So, these Jacobian inverse Jacobean are in terms of theta 2 s and the link parameters.
+So, once again we have this scalar Jacobian which we had also derived using the method of ICs if you recall that.

-If you recall that we had these expressions using the method of ICs.
-Now, if you compare, here we have written terms of theta 2 and theta 3 here, the Jacobian is in terms of theta 2 and theta 3 where as in the previous case the Jacobian was in terms of theta 2 and s, but they are relate to the same thing the relations remain the same.
+We had these expressions using the method of ICs, now if you compare here we have it in terms of theta 2 and theta 3, here the Jacobian is in terms of theta 2 and theta 3 where is in the previous case the Jacobian was in terms of theta 2 and s, but they relate to the same thing the relations remain the same.